CasparKielwein/Aaargh/Skills.md

 Jump, swim, climb, run long distances, etc.

 ### Perception (Mind)
+Roll *Perception* to find hidden threats, traps, and detect ambushes.

-### Insight (Mind)
+### Streetwise (Mind)
-The *Insight* skill represents the characters ability to identify potential allies and threats in an urban environment.
+The *Streetwise* skill represents the characters ability to identify potential allies and threats in an urban environment.
+In particular roll *Streetwise* when you want to find out if someone is deceiving you.

 ### Stealth (Dex)